 Part D - The voluntary Medicare Prescription Drug Benefit Program.
-(For ease of reference, we will refer to the prescription drug benefit program as Part D.)

 Part D Drugs - Drugs that can be covered under Part D. We may or may not offer all Part D drugs.
-(See your formulary for a specific list of covered drugs.)
-Certain categories of drugs were specifically excluded by Congress from being covered as Part D drugs.
+Certain categories of drugs have been excluded as covered Part D drugs by Congress.
+Certain categories of Part D drugs must be covered by every plan.

 Part D Late Enrollment Penalty - An amount added to your monthly premium for Medicare drug coverage if you go without creditable coverage (coverage that is expected to pay, on average, at least as much as standard Medicare prescription drug coverage) for a continuous period of 63 days or more after you are first eligible to join a Part D plan.
-You pay this higher amount as long as you have a Medicare drug plan.
-There are some exceptions.
-For example, if you receive "Extra Help" from Medicare to pay your prescription drug plan costs, you will not pay a late enrollment penalty.